brainstormforce/wp-spectra/readme.txt

 = 2.2.1 =
 * Fix: Image Gallery - Broken link were shown in gallery on frontend when added to caption.
-* Fix: Global - Buttons - Removed the WP default link from the toolbar for buttons only.
+* Fix: Global - Buttons - Removed the WP default allowedFormats from the toolbar.

 = 2.2.0 - TUESDAY, 27th DECEMBER 2022 =
 * New: Introducing the Modal block that will help you to show your own customized popups on the page and turn your visitors into subscribers and leads!